JRyanShue/EfficientNet/README.md

 ## MBConv
 Like the original EfficientNet implementation, this model will use MBConv bottleneck layers as the convolutional layers.
+MBConv layers first apply a 1x1 convolution layer with ReLU activation, then perform a depthwise convolution with ReLU that expands the representation into 6 times more channels than the input.
+Finally, a linear 1x1 convolution layer (no nonlinearity) compresses the representation into the original dimension.
+A residual connection is applied between the two 1x1 convolutional layers.
 MBConv layers were proposed in the paper "MobileNetV2: Inverted Residuals and Linear Bottlenecks" (2018) and the implementation here will be built from scratch.

 ## ResNet